 The bigger picture

 Thoughts do not cease the moment they pass from the conscious mind.
 They spread out around us into our aura, the subtle field of biomagnetic and mental energies around our physical body, and then on into the surrounding creation, ultimately extending to the farthest reaches of the cosmos and then returning back into our aura and mind.
 This is a process of mental-spiritual karma.
 By always doing repetition and meditation of Soham, we set up a continuous current of spiritual vibration that in time becomes a perpetual inflow of higher consciousness as it returns to us after having extended throughout creation and benefited all things and all beings therein.
 In this way we create the highest form of spiritual karma, uplifting and divinizing both ourselves and all that exists.
 Therefore, throughout the day and night, whatever you are doing or whenever at rest, continually intone Soham mentally in time with the breath and center your awareness in the sound.
-Since there is no time when you do not breathe, this is really not difficult.
+Since there is no time when you do not breathe, this is possible.

 Responsiveness to yoga practice